Protect Yourself from These Common Military Scams

 Social Media Scams (Card Popping)

 Scammers make fake accounts on Facebook, Instagram, and Twitter.
-They impersonate military personnel, friend troops, draw them into relationships through direct messaging, and eventually start asking for money.
+They impersonate military personnel and friend troops, draw them into relationships through direct messaging, and eventually start asking for money.

 Toll-Free Scams

-There’s an impostor toll-free phone number that mimics that of the Veterans Choice Program (VCP), which allows certain vets to use approved health care providers outside of the Department of Veterans Affairs (VA) system.
+An impostor toll-free phone number mimics that of the Veterans Choice Program (VCP), which allows certain vets to use approved healthcare providers outside of the Department of Veterans Affairs (VA) system.
 Those numbers have identical seven digits (but a different area code) to the toll-free numbers belonging to trusted entities.
 When you call back, (dialing 800 instead of 866 or 877, for example), you’ll find yourself in a conversation with a scammer.

 VA Impersonator Scams

-Hang up if you get an unsolicited call or text from the VA.
-Know that the VA will never ask for personal data by phone, text, or email.
+If you receive an unsolicited call or text from the VA, hang up.
+The VA will never ask for personal data by phone, text, or email.

 Do your homework and follow your hunches.
 If a deal seems too good—or too urgent—to be legit, it probably is.